aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Someone will invite you to a Karaoke party.
+> 🥠 The world may be your oyster, but it doesn't mean you'll get its pearl.

-Last update: Wed Sep 10 05:09:33 2025
+Last update: Thu Sep 11 05:09:51 2025

 ### Let's play! 🎮